 Guessing lantern riddles

-Dragon and Lion dances and Walk on Stilts
+Shows of Dragon and Lion Dance and Walk on Stilts

-During the day of the Lantern Festival, Dragon and Lion dances are held in many areas.
-In the north, an art form known as Walk on Stilts (Cai Gao Qiao), which consists of people dancing, and performing acrobatics on very high stills can be seen on the day of Lantern Festival.
+During the day of the Lantern Festival, the locals dress up in dragon and lion costumes and perform dances in many areas.
+Especially in the city center, which is easy to get to and usually includes some singing, or in the alleyways of the old town, where you can feel the authentic atmosphere.
+To get a good view of these live shows, try to find a higher spot, such as the second floor of a building.
+With the sound of the gong getting louder and louder, you can see the vivid and lifelike lions running for the ball and the giant sacred long dragon passing by your window with fire and light.
+In the north, an art form known as Walk on Stilts (Cai Gao Qiao), which consists of people dancing and performing acrobatics on very high stills can be seen on the day of the Lantern Festival.
 These performances are a great way to build up to the excitement of the evening.

 Eating Yuanxiao dumplings

-In the evening before heading out to enjoy the lantern displays, people will have a dinner consisting of Yuanxiao, a kind of Chinese dumpling.
+In the evening, before heading out to enjoy the lantern displays, people will have a dinner consisting of Yuanxiao, a kind of Chinese dumpling in round shape with the blessings of happiness, good fortune and reunion.
 Yuanxiao is small balls made of glutinous rice flour.
 The balls are stuffed with sweet things such as walnuts, sesame seeds, osmanthus flowers, rose petals, and sugar.
 A single ingredient or a combination of ingredients can be used.
 The balls are cooked in boiling water that has been sweetened with sugar.
 The balls and broth are eaten together and are greatly enjoyed by the Chinese people.